 Plant Annuals that Act Like Perennials

 Annuals like zinnias, cornflowers, and cosmos will often reseed every year, becoming a reliable "perennial" flower.
-Many of these colorful annuals are heavy with nectar and beloved of pollinators.
-You can collect the seeds to plant in spring (direct sow after last frost date), or just let early annuals like cornflowers reseed themselves.
+Many of these colorful annuals are heavy with nectar and beloved by pollinators.
+You can collect the seeds to plant in spring (direct sow after the last frost date), or just let early annuals like cornflowers reseed themselves.

 Staggered planting or succession planting is popular with vegetable growers; by sowing seeds every week, you can harvest them weekly.
 This same concept can be applied to flowering plants by planning successive blooming over an extended period.
 As one group fades, another planting group blooms, and this pattern continues during the growing season.

 When should you start a flower garden?